-- w) [F] [C] [S] If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting. - x) A meeting shall not exceed a period of 2 hours.
-This standing order may only be suspended for a maximum of thirty minutes. - 4) Committees and sub-committees - a) Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b) The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c) Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d) The Council may appoint standing committees or other committees as may be necessary, and: - i) shall determine their terms of reference which will be reviewed annually; - ii) shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii) shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv) shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - w) may, subject to standing orders 4(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer 5 days before the meeting that they are unable to attend;
+- a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be noncouncillors. - d The Council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council: - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - v. may, subject to standing orders 4(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer 5 days before the meeting that they are unable to attend; - vi. shall, after it has appointed the members of a standing committee, appoint the chair of the standing committee; - vii. shall permit a committee other than a standing committee, to appoint its own chair at the first meeting of the committee; - viii. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three; - ix. shall determine if the public may participate at a meeting of a committee; - x. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee;

-- vi) shall, after it has appointed the members of a standing committee, appoint the chairman of the standing committee; - vii) shall permit a committee other than a standing committee, to appoint its own chairman at the first meeting of the committee; - viii) shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three; - ix) shall determine if the public may participate at a meeting of a committee; - shall determine if the public and press are permitted to attend the meetings of a subcommittee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - xi) shall determine if the public may participate at a meeting of a sub-committee that they are permitted to attend; and - xii) may dissolve a committee or a sub-committee.
+- xi. shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and - xii. may dissolve a committee or a sub-committee.